 Grade = (0.25 Lab + 0.23 Exam + 0.23 Exam + 0.24 Final + 0.05 Talk/Participation/Other)

 Homework Homework assignments will be made on a regular basis throughout the semester.
 In addition to reading the textbook and studying your class notes, you are expected to work the assigned homework problems as we discuss the chapter.
 Selected problems may be collected as part of your exams.
 You must bring all your worked problems with you to exam periods.
 In addition, your exams may include similar types of problems and you need to do the homework to do well on the exams.
 You must try to work all problems by yourself with help only to guide you and not to replace working or thinking about the problem.
 You can also use the worked examples in the textbook to test yourself.
 Remember, learning chemistry requires thinking and doing, and not just listening and reading.
 Work problems on one side of paper only and spread them out showing all steps.
 Do not put more than 2 problems per page.
 If problems are not done in this form, they will not be graded.

-This syllabus and all homework problem sets are given in your UTC Online (Blackboard) course.
+This syllabus and all homework problem sets are given in your UTC Learn (Blackboard) course.
 It is assumed you are working problems in a timely manner.
 The problems are for you to struggle with and be satisfied with your answer.
 If asked a question I may be able to point you in the right direction, but the all the details of the work are up to you.